msveshnikov/style-scanner/src/App.md

     - `FiActivity`, `FiBarChart2`, `FiUsers`, `FiUser`: For iconography in the navigation bar.
 - **Local components**
     - `Landing`: The landing page component imported from './Landing'.
-    - `PresentationCreator`: The presentation creation component imported from './PresentationCreator'.
+    - `InsightCreator`: The insight creation component imported from './InsightCreator'.

 ---